Kubrick's Eyes Wide Shut:

 We also have a reverse shot looking back down the street in which we again see the blue building but not its fanlight.
 The xmas lights in the right window have been replaced with an upside-down configuration of the lights originally in the left window.
 I won't focus on this, I'm just mentioning it as far as fitting in with a pattern of reversals and reflections, as is had in all of Kubrick's films.

 This address was once Isow's NY style deli restaurant which was popular with the entertainment industry and celebrities.
 The nightclub, Jack of Club's, named for Jack Isow, was in the basement.
-Isow's ran from about 1938 to 1972.
+Isow's ran the club from about 1938 to 1972.
+I have no idea if Kubrick may have been aware of the Jack of Clubs and may have been interested in this history due his scene in Killer's Kiss based on one in the Orson Welles' film for Himberama in which the Jack of Spades was the card chosen and foretold in a magic act.

 The #8-#10 address of Jojo's combines it with the building that's on the left.
 We know this from an earlier photo of JoJo's from around the 90s.